 Millennials and Money: The State of Their Financial Management and How Workplaces Can Help Them

-financial status and behavior, general population, students in higher education
+general population, financial status and behavior, age, higher education students

 Millennials (individuals age 18–37 in 2018) are the largest, most highly educated, and most diverse generation in U.S. history.
 Millennials are making financial decisions that will likely shape the future of the U.S. economy for the next 30 years, and they are doing so in an increasingly complex financial landscape.